How to Research a Company Before Investing: A Step-by-Step Guide

 - How does the money actually come in?

-You can layer on investor presentations and earnings call transcripts once you’ve read the boring stuff.
-Presentations (often posted on the investor relations site or attached to 8‑K filings) show how management pitches the story.
-Transcripts let you hear how that story sounds under questioning.
+I layer on investor presentations and earnings call transcripts after reading the boring stuff.
+Presentations show how management pitches the story.
+Transcripts let me hear how that story sounds under questioning.

-As you read, you’re trying to form a mental model of the flywheel: what drives demand, what drives pricing, what drives cost, and what stops competitors from copying all of that.
-If the only honest way you can describe the business is “some kind of platform” or “AI something something,” you’re probably not ready to risk money yet.
+What I'm trying to form is a mental model of the flywheel: what drives demand, what drives pricing, what drives cost, and what stops competitors from copying all of that.
+If I can only describe the business as "some kind of platform" or "AI something something," I'm probably not ready to risk money.

-A concrete example helps.
-Take Costco.
-If you read their filings, you quickly discover that the core of the business is not “selling cheap stuff in big boxes.”
+A concrete example: Costco.
+When I read their filings, I realized the core of the business isn't "selling cheap stuff in big boxes."
 The core is selling memberships.
-The warehouse clubs almost function as a break‑even operation designed to keep those memberships renewing.
-Once you grasp that, the way they price, staff, and expand makes a lot more sense.
+The warehouse clubs almost function as a break-even operation designed to keep those memberships renewing.
+Once I grasped that, the way they price, staff, and expand made a lot more sense.

-That kind of “oh, that’s the real engine” insight is what you’re hunting for in Step 1.
+That kind of "oh, that's the real engine" insight is what I'm hunting for in Step 1.

 Step 2: Look at Financial Performance Over Time

-Once you think you understand how the machine is supposed to work, you check the gauges.
-The goal here is not to memorize line items, but to see whether the numbers match the story.
+Once I think I understand how the machine is supposed to work, I check the gauges.
+The goal isn't to memorize line items but to see whether the numbers match the story.

-Public companies serve you three main reports in the 10‑K and 10‑Q:
+Public companies report three main statements in the 10-K and 10-Q:

-- An income statement, which shows how much they sold and what was left after expenses.
+- An income statement showing how much they sold and what was left after expenses.

-- A balance sheet, which shows what they own and what they owe at a point in time.
+- A balance sheet showing what they own and owe at a point in time.

-- A cash flow statement, which shows where actual cash came from and went.
+- A cash flow statement showing where actual cash came from and went.

-Start with direction and consistency.
+I start with direction and consistency.
 Has revenue grown over the last five years, or bounced around?
 Are gross and operating margins stable, expanding, or shrinking?
-Is there a pattern of “we grew, then crashed, then grew again,” or something more boring and steady?
+Is there a pattern of "grew, then crashed, then grew again," or something more boring and steady?

-Then look at how earnings and cash flow behave together.
-Healthy, straightforward businesses tend to show earnings and operating cash flow moving roughly in the same direction over time.
-When reported net income is climbing but operating cash flow is flat or negative, you pause and ask why.
-Maybe there’s a legitimate reason; maybe they’re recognizing revenue aggressively and cash isn’t following.
+Then I look at how earnings and cash flow behave together.
+Healthy businesses tend to show earnings and operating cash flow moving roughly in the same direction over time.
+When reported net income is climbing but operating cash flow is flat or negative, I pause and ask why.
+Maybe there's a legitimate reason.
+Maybe they're recognizing revenue aggressively and cash isn't following.

-The balance sheet gives you a sense of survivability.
+The balance sheet tells me about survivability.
 How much cash is on hand?
-How much debt is outstanding?
+How much debt?
 When does that debt mature?
 A mediocre company with a clean balance sheet has time to fix itself.
-A decent company buried in short‑term debt can get crushed by a mild downturn.
+A decent company buried in short-term debt can get crushed by a mild downturn.

-You don’t need to turn all this into an elaborate model.
-For many situations, it’s enough to say: this company has grown revenues at roughly this pace, maintained roughly these margins, consistently generated or burned this much free cash flow, and uses this amount of leverage.
-If that picture doesn’t line up with the story you formed in Step 1, take the dissonance seriously.
+I don't turn all this into an elaborate model for most situations.
+It's enough to say: this company has grown revenues at roughly this pace, maintained roughly these margins, consistently generated or burned this much free cash flow, and carries this much debt.
+If that picture doesn't line up with the story from Step 1, I take the dissonance seriously.

-Every investment pitch can be made to sound compelling if you only talk about upside.
-The point of reading risk disclosures is not to freak yourself out; it’s to decide whether the potential downsides are ones you can live with at the current price.
+Every investment pitch can sound compelling if you only talk about upside.
+The point of reading risk disclosures isn't to freak yourself out.
+It's to decide whether the potential downsides are ones you can live with at the current price.

-The most concentrated list of risks lives in Item 1A of the 10‑K, “Risk Factors.”
+The most concentrated list of risks lives in Item 1A of the 10-K, "Risk Factors."
 It will be long.
-Parts of it will be boilerplate.
-Still, it’s worth a slow read—especially if you compare it to the same section from the previous year.
+Parts will be boilerplate.
+Still, I've found it worth a slow read, especially when I compare it to the same section from the previous year.

-What you’re looking for is change and specificity.
+What I'm looking for is change and specificity.

-If a risk appears for the first time this year, or an old generic risk suddenly gets its own expanded paragraph with actual numbers or named counterparties, that’s a clue.
-A vague “we operate in a competitive marketplace” is one thing; a more pointed “we derive 30% of revenue from one customer and they are renegotiating their contract” is another.
+If a risk appears for the first time this year, or an old generic risk suddenly gets its own expanded paragraph with actual numbers or named counterparties, that's a clue.
+A vague "we operate in a competitive marketplace" is one thing.
+"We derive 30% of revenue from one customer and they are renegotiating their contract" is something else entirely.

-Try to bucket what you read.
-Some issues are structural business risks (for example, new technology that could make the product obsolete).
-Some are financial risks (debt covenants, exposure to interest rates, dependence on capital markets).
-Others are external (regulation, macro conditions, FX, geopolitical events).
+I try to bucket what I read.
+Some issues are structural business risks (new technology that could make the product obsolete).
+Some are financial risks (debt covenants, interest rate exposure, capital markets dependence).
+Others are external (regulation, macro conditions, FX, geopolitics).

-Then tie each risk back to the numbers.
-If a company warns that it might lose a key supplier, think about how that would show up in margins, inventory, and revenue.
-If it mentions potential regulatory changes, think about what line items would be affected.
+Then I tie each risk back to the numbers.
+If a company warns about losing a key supplier, I think about how that would show up in margins, inventory, and revenue.
+If it mentions regulatory changes, I think about what line items get affected.

-The aim isn’t to talk yourself out of every idea.
-It’s to stop being surprised by risks that were already spelled out in black and white.
+The aim isn't to talk myself out of every idea.
+It's to stop being surprised by risks that were already spelled out in black and white.

 Step 4: Check Who Else Has Skin in the Game